emmajanedrews/base-template/_posts/2017-08-10-what-to-expect-during-a-home-inspection.md

 Lately, I’ve gotten a lot of questions about home inspections, so I decided to start a video series to cover everything you need to know.
 Today, I’ll go over a few key points for homebuyers.

-**1. When?** As soon as we get a contract on your house, one of the very first things we’ll do is order a home inspection.
+**1. &nbsp;When?** As soon as we get a contract on your house, one of the very first things we’ll do is order a home inspection.
 The contract generally has a short period to get your inspection done and request repairs from the seller.

-**2. Who?** There are a lot of home inspectors out there.
-You can do a search on the internet or we can recommend a few inspectors who have helped our clients in the past.
+**2. &nbsp;Who?** There are a lot of home inspectors out there.
+You can do a search on the Internet or we can recommend a few inspectors who have helped our clients in the past.
 That said, you need to make sure that the home inspector has an active license.
 Check out this **[website](http://www.coastalmississippihomesearch.com/)** to make sure your home inspector’s license is active.

 {% include pullquote.html %}

-**3. How** **much does it cost?** Home inspections tend to start around $250.
+**3. &nbsp;How** **much does it cost?** Home inspections tend to start around $250.
 The majority of home inspections cost about $300 to $350, and very large homes will cost $400 or more.

-**4. What** **do you get for your money?** You will receive a lengthy report detailing any issues with the home, including major concerns, minor concerns, safety hazards, and maintenance items.
+**4. &nbsp;What** **do you get for your money?** You will receive a lengthy report detailing any issues with the home, including major concerns, minor concerns, safety hazards, and maintenance items.

 You should also determine what will happen if the inspector misses a major problem in the home.
 Is the inspector insured, what is the procedure, and how is the inspector covered?